jetbrains-academy/rustlings-course/Understanding Ownership/Move Semantics/Intro/task.md

     } // Here, some_integer goes out of scope.
 Nothing special happens.
 ```

-##### Listing 4-3: Functions with ownership and scope annotated
+##### Functions with ownership and scope annotated

 If we tried to use `s` after the call to `takes_ownership`, Rust would throw a compile-time error.
 These static checks protect us from mistakes.
 Try adding code to `main` that uses `s` and `x` to see where you can use them and where the ownership rules prevent you from doing so.

 ### Return Values and Scope

 Returning values can also transfer ownership.
-Listing 4-4 is an example with similar annotations to those in Listing 4-3.
+The code snippet below is an example with similar annotations to those in the previous snippet.

 ```rust
     fn main() {